raquentin/raquentin.github.io/content/posts/my-favorite-quotes-in-programming.md

 date: 2024-03-24
 ---

+> "Kernels of good ideas have been taken to holistic extremes in a way that has been disasterous to the industry and certainly to programming education." \
+> \- Brian Will

 > "A language that does not change the way you think about programming is not worth knowing." \
 > \- Alan Perlis